Draba norvegica Gunn.

 Basis for Listing

-Draba norvegica is a small plant of the far north with amphi-Atlantic distribution, that is, primarily in northeastern North America and northwestern Europe.
+Draba norvegica (Norwegian whitlow grass) is a small plant of the far north with amphi-Atlantic distribution; it occurs primarily in northeastern North America and northwestern Europe.
 In North America, it occurs occasionally on limestone barrens, gravelly shores, bedrock ledges, and cliffs in arctic and subarctic coastal regions of northeastern Canada.
 There are also a few remarkable populations that are disjunct in the interior of the continent, including one in Minnesota.

 Draba norvegica is primarily a plant of arctic and subarctic habitats.
-It is found in Minnesota only on an island in Lake Superior that is composed of Precambrian rock.
-The island is offshore from the mainland by about 7-10 km (4-6 mi.).
-The interior of the island is forested with Picea spp. (spruce) and Abies spp. (fir) trees, and the margins consist of exposed bedrock.
-Draba norvegica occurs on the rocky shore about 5 m (16 ft.) above the lake level and with a south or southeast exposure.
+It is found in Minnesota only on an island in Lake Superior (North Shore Highlands Subsection) that is composed of Precambrian rock.
+The island is offshore from the mainland by 7-10 km (4-6 mi.).
+The interior of the island is forested with Picea spp. (spruce) and Abies balsamea (balsam fir) trees, and the margins consist of exposed bedrock.
+Draba norvegica occurs on the bedrock shore about 5 m (16 ft.) above the lake level and with a south or southeast exposure.
 Plants are rooted in narrow crevices in the rock with just enough foothold for them to survive the harsh conditions on the rocky shoreline.

 Biology / Life History